 Next we evaluated the data efficiency of the training discriminators by changing the number of samples in $\mathcal{D}^E$.
-Fig.~\ref{fig:mujoco:irl:normal} shows that MB-ERIL, MB-ERIL{\textbackslash}PE, MF-ERIL, and DAC found policies that showed higher control performance with fewer expert demonstrations.
-On the other hand, ERMBC and Dyna-MF-ERIL just exhibited slight performance degradation when the number of demonstrations was limited, implying that model learning did not improve sample efficiency with respect to the number of expert demonstrations.
-However, the performance of MB-ERIl{\textbackslash}PE was degraded in the Humanoid environment.
-It did not improve even though the number of demonstrations increased.
+Fig.~\ref{fig:mujoco:irl:normal} shows that MB-ERIL, MB-ERIL{\textbackslash}PE, MF-ERIL, and DAC found policies that exhibited higher control performance with fewer expert demonstrations.
+On the other hand, ERMBC and Dyna-MF-ERIL just exhibited slight performance degradation when the number of demonstrations was limited, implying that model learning did not improve the sample efficiency with respect to the number of expert demonstrations.
+However, the MB-ERIl{\textbackslash}PE performance was degraded in the Humanoid environment; it did not improve even though the number of demonstrations increased.
 The results indicate that $V$ and $Q$ did not satisfy the soft Bellman equations \eqref{eq:V_and_Q1} and \eqref{eq:V_and_Q2} when they were simply estimated by training the discriminators.
 We conclude that the policy evaluation of MB-ERIL was more crucial when the state space is large.

 To see the model and policy differences among MB-ERIL, Dyna-MF-ERIL, and MF-ERIL, we computed the negative log-likelihood (NLL) of the finally-obtained model and policy using test expert data.
-For example, the model's NLL is calculated by
+For example, the model's NLL was calculated by

 where $N_{\mathrm{test}}^E$ is the number of samples in the test data.
-The policy's NLL is defined similarly.
-Figs.~\ref{fig:Humanoid:frl:NLL}(a) and (c) compare the NLLs of the policies on the MuJoCo experiments, showing no significant difference between the MB-ERIL and MF-ERIL policies, although the NLL of Dyna-MF-ERIL was larger than the others, which led to its poor asymptotic performance.
+The policy's NLL was defined similarly.
+Figs.~\ref{fig:Humanoid:frl:NLL}(a) and (c) compare the NLLs of the policies on the MuJoCo experiments, showing no significant difference between the MB-ERIL and MF-ERIL policies, although Dyna-MF-ERIL's NLL was larger than the others, which led to its poor asymptotic performance.
 Figs.~\ref{fig:Humanoid:frl:NLL}(b) and (d) show that the NLL of the model obtained by MB-ERIL was the smallest among the other methods.